aforward9600/pokemonpalette/README.md

   - fixed-damage moves (seismic toss, dragon rage, etc) can no longer critically hit
   - fixed-damage moves now obey type immunities
   - fixed-damage moves now ignore effectiveness text & sfx
-  - Transform will no longer copy the opponent's Transform move.
-It's swapped-out for Struggle
   - Struggle is now TYPELESS so that it can always neutrally damage something
   - Metronome & mirror move will not increment PP if the user is transformed
      - This prevents adding PP to hidden dummy moves that prevent a pkmn from going into Struggle